 The GLOCK 19 Gen5 pistol, as reportedly adopted by the SPF in its latest tender, is one of the iconic firearms company's most modern developments.
 Using GLOCK's SAFE-ACTION® system, three internal safeties disengage as the trigger is pulled and automatically reengage when the trigger is released.
-Other safety features include the orange follower in the magazine, which allows the user to clearly see if there is a round left in the magazine, and a slide-mounted loadedchamber indicator.
-A flared mag-well and enlarged magazine floorplate on the G19 Gen5s are just a couple of features law enforcement can expect.
+Other safety features include the orange follower in the magazine, which allows the user to clearly see if there is a round left in the magazine, and a slide-mounted loaded-chamber indicator.

 GLOCK's Gen5 pistols ship with a series of backstrap modules that change the circumference of the grip.
 They can easily be swapped in the field by pushing out a single pin.
 This allows users with various size hands to be accommodated.
 Further, by eliminating the pre-molded finger grooves common on previous GLOCK generations, the Gen5s are suited to a wider range of shooters, regardless their finger size.
 This is important to the Singapore Police, as today more than 1,800 female officers proudly serve.
-As for those officers who are lefthanded, they'll have the advantage of the Gen5 ambidextrous slide stop lever and reversible magazine catch.
+As for those officers who are left-handed, they'll have the advantage of the Gen5 ambidextrous slide stop lever and reversible magazine catch.